- Designed For

-- Take the exam for the Foundation Certificate in Cider & Perry Production for $300
+- Additional $300 for Foundation Certificate in Cider & Perry Production

 - Five days

-• An essential grounding in the chemistry and microbiology of cider and perry
+- An essential grounding in the chemistry and microbiology of cider and perry and its alcohol content

 What You'll Learn